Technology Development

 Technology Readiness Assessment Calculator

 The US Air Force developed the technology readiness assessment calculator to assist in the process of determining appropriate technology readiness levels (TRL).
 This calculator provides a technology maturity assessment at a particular time in development.
-The Defense Acquisition University (DAU) also has a tool called the Decision Point (DP) Tool, named initially the Technology Program Management Model, which the United States Army developed.
+The Defense Acquisition University (DAU) also has a tool called the Decision Point (DP) Tool, which was initially named the Technology Program Management Model, which the United States Army developed.

 Calculator: Technology Readiness Assessment Calculator